Kent County Cricket Club in 1906: Statistics

 During 1906 Kent played 25 first-class matches, including 22 in the County Championship.
 They won 17, drew four and lost four matches, including only two losses in the Championship.

 Kenneth Hutchings led the county in run scoring in his first full county season, with a total of 1,454 runs, including 1,358 in the County Championship.
 Both Cuthbert Burnup, with 1,116 runs, and James Seymour, with 1,096, also scored more than 1,000 Championship runs.
 Burnup led the County's Championship averages with 69.75 and made Kent's highest score of the year, 179.
 Both Burnup and Hutchings, who averaged 64.66 in the Championship, scored four centuries during the season.

 Arthur Fielder was Kent's leading wicket taker in 1906.
-He took 172 wickets in total for Kent during the season, including 158 in the County Championship at an average of 19.74.
-Colin Blythe took 90 championship wickets at 19.16 and 111 wickets in total for Kent during the season despite not being able to play in seven matches due to an injury to his bowling hand.
-Both Fielder and Blythe took seven wicket hauls during the season, as did Punter Humphreys who returned the best bowling figures of Kent's Championship campaign, 7/33 against Middlesex in June at Tonbridge.
+He took 172 wickets for the county during the season, including 158 in the County Championship at an average of 19.74.
+Colin Blythe took 90 championship wickets at 19.16 and 111 wickets in total for Kent during the season, despite not being able to play in seven matches due to an injury to his bowling hand.
+Both Fielder and Blythe took seven-wicket hauls during the season, as did Punter Humphreys who returned the best bowling figures of Kent's Championship campaign, 7/33 against Middlesex in June at Tonbridge.
 Fielder took 10/90 during the Gentlemen v Players match at Lord's, at the time the only bowler to take 10 wickets in an innings in the fixture, and took six wickets or more on 13 occasions during the season.

 Fred Huish took 56 wicket-keeping dismissals for Kent during the season, including 41 catches and 11 stumpings in the County Championship.
 James Seymour took 34 catches in the Championship as part of Kent's well respected slip cordon.
 Fielder, Humphreys and Seymour played in all 22 Championship matches with club captain Cloudesley Marsham playing in 21.